Danielohayon/py-args-autocomplete/README.md

 `py-args-autocomplete` is a tool that provides autocompletion for arguments of any Python script.
 Unlike other solutions, this tool doesn't require you to modify your Python code or install additional Python packages.
 It works seamlessly by parsing your script's `--help` output, making it universally compatible with scripts using any argument parsing library.

-# Roadmap
+## Roadmap
+* [ ] Add support for default bash autocomplete fallback when argument suggestion is irrelevant (such as when still typing the script name)
+* [ ] Add support for suggesting options for an argument after it has been typed.
+For example after typing `python script.py --type <tab>` it would suggest the listed options for the type argument
+* [ ] Beif up testing to be more extensive and robust with long argument names and help messages
+* [ ] Unify testing code
-* Add support for dual option arguments, such as cases where `-c` and `--config` are both the same argument so if one has been used then don't suggest the other again.
+* [ ] Add support for dual option arguments, such as cases where `-c` and `--config` are both the same argument so if one has been used then don't suggest the other again.
-* Add support for positional arguments and subparsers
+* [ ] Add support for positional arguments and sub-parsers
+* [ ] Beif up README page with examples and some documentation
-* Add zsh support
+* [ ] Add zsh support
+* [ ] Add integration with popular CLI frameworks (click, typer)
-* Add support for libraries that are initiated without the python keyword (for example vllm, lm_eval, ect)
+* [ ] Add support for libraries that are initiated without the Python keyword (for example film, lm_eval, etc.)
+* [ ] Package as a package for ease of installation with `apt` and `brew` for example.
+* [ ] Add performance benchmarks
+* [ ] Add extensive documentation
+* [ ] Add caching to optimization
+* [ ] fuzzy matching

+## tbd
+* [ ] Add support for other languages (js)?